What is Dementia?

 Emergency: Have an emergency plan such as neighbours or friends to contact especially for after hours.
 Ensure that fire safety measures are put in place.
 If you have pets ensure that there is immediate care for them.

-Legal Advice: As the person with dementia will lose mental capacity, it is important that they choose who can make decisions on their behalf.
+Legal Advice: As people diagnosed with dementia will lose mental capacity, it is important that they choose who will make decisions on their behalf.
 Enduring Power of Attorney and Wills need to be formalized early.
-Solicitors and organisations like Public Trustee are supportive with this advice.
-The choices allow the person with dementia to maintain their rights and dignity whilst giving the Enduring Power of Attorney clear instructions to follow.
+Solicitors and organisations like the Public Trustee are supportive with this advice.
+Documented choices and decisions allow people diagnosed with dementia to maintain their rights and dignity.
+By making these personal choices, the Enduring Power of Attorney is supported as they need only to follow the clear instructions (not make the choices).

-Financial Advice: Look at income, Centrelink payments and assistance, changes to bank accounts, future planning for accommodation and entry into retirement villages and residential facilities.
+Financial Advice: Look at income, Centrelink payments and assistance, changes to bank accounts, future planning for accommodation and entry into retirement villages and residential care facilities (nursing homes).
+Centrelink and Financial Planning organisations can assist.

 In-home care support: Including domestic, shopping, meals, social support, bathing, transport, home modification, equipment and respite.